purveshmakode24/blog/_posts/2019-12-13-working-with-forks.md

 #### What is Forking?

-A fork is a copy of a repository that you manage.
-Forks let you make changes to a project without affecting the original repository.
-You can fetch updates from or submit changes to the original repository with pull requests.
-In other words when we love someone’s repository and would like to have it in our GitHub account, we fork it so that we can work with it separately.
+A fork is a exact replica of a repository that you manage.
+Forks let you make changes to a project without affecting the owner's repository.
+You can fetch updates from or submit changes to the owner's repository with pull requests.
+In other words when we love someone else's repository and would like to have it in our GitHub account, we fork it so that we can work with it separately.

 #### What is a pull request?

-Pull requests are the way we contribute to group projects or open source projects.
+Pull requests are the way we contribute to open source or group projects.

-For instance, a user Alice forks a repository of Bob and makes changes to that repository.
-Now Alice can make a pull request to Bob, but it’s up to Bob to accept or decline it.
-It’s like saying, “Bob, would you please pull my changes?”
+For instance, a user Paul forks a repository of Benedict and makes changes to that repository.
+Now Paul can make a pull request to Benedict, but it’s up to Benedict to accept or decline it.
+It’s like saying, “Benedict, would you please pull my changes?!”

 #### Choose the forked repository you are working on